JonatanN3/Deploying-Active-Directory-and-Joining-a-Client-to-the-Domain/README.md

 Steps:

 - Log into the Client-1 virtual machine.
-- Open Settings.
+- Open Start Menu and select system.
-- Navigate to System > About.
+- Click **Rename This PC (Advance)**
-- Select the option to change the computer’s domain or workgroup settings.
+- Under Computer Name tab Click on **Change**
-- Open the Computer Name/Domain Changes window.
+- Open the Computer/Name Domain window
-- Select the Domain option under membership.
+- Select the Domain option under member of.
 - Click into the domain field.
 - Type:<br>
   **mydomain.com**